 - Spray the soap chunks and soap layer well with alcohol and then pour another layer of soap up to the top, but not above the soap chunks, then spray again with alcohol.

 You may need to remelt the soap here, but you don’t want the soap to melt your original layer.
 It’s a fine balancing act but you also still need to have it at a good pouring consistency, 120F is about the maximum temperature you can pour it.

 - Once again wait until a skin has formed on the freshly poured soap, spray with alcohol and then pour another 1cm layer of soap on top and spray again to remove any bubbles.

 - Leave to harden before removing from the mold.

 As you can see above with a little imagination creating unique homemade soaps for your own use or as special gifts is quite easy.

 There are so many different dyes, scents and objects to suspend within your melt and pour soap it can be mind boggling at times.
-To get myself started I bought some dyes and scents from the soap making supplies section at Amazon it’s so easy to order there and delivery was very quick.
+To get myself started I bought some dyes and scents seen on my soap making supplies section it’s so easy to order and delivery was very quick.

 I have a lot of fun with melt and pour soaps & I know you will too!

 Please leave a comment below to give more ideas for Melt & Pour soap.
 What ingredients do you use?
 What have you embedded in your soap?